nsquared-team/draw-attention/readme.txt

 ### Annotation Layout Options (Pro only) ###
 Show more info about highlighted image map areas in a variety of different layouts, including lightbox and tooltip.

+### Always Show Hotspots (Pro only) ###
+Allow the image map hotspot areas to stay highlighted so visitors can see where they're located, even when they aren’t clicked yet.
+The perfect way to show off your hotspots and make it clear that your images are interactive.

+### Define Multiple Highlight Styles (Pro only) ###
+Use multiple highlight colors for the interactive image hotspots.
+If you choose to define multiple highlight styles, another section will pop up called, “Styles” where you can define your own color schemes within your image.
+Make each hotspot unique with it's own color, border, and opacity settings!

 ### 20 Pre-Defined Color Palettes (Pro only) ###
 Choose from one of 20 pre-defined color palettes or use your own custom color scheme on the image maps.

+[Upgrade to Draw Attention Pro Today!](https://wpdrawattention.com?utm_source=website&utm_medium=promo-link&utm_campaign=wordpress-org&utm_content=pro-cta) to get more features and customization options:

 ### What could you make with Draw Attention? ###